A simulation framework for the design of a station-based bike sharing system: Introduction

-When a company starts a station-based BSS, the decisions to be taken include: the location and the number of stands of the stations, the number of bikes in the system, the number of vehicles for the re-balancing operations, and the shifts of the operators, in addition to the cost and the system for the payment of the service.
-When the service is in place, it is often necessary to modify it, in many cases to extend it, and several decisions have to be revised.
-An overview of the planning problems arising in a BSS at the strategic, tactical, and operational level are reported in \cite{shui2020review}.
+When a company starts a station-based BSS, the decisions to be taken include the stations location and the number of stands for each of them, the number of bikes in the system, the number of vehicles for the rebalancing operations to mitigate imbalances in bike requests (i.e., transferring bikes from stations with too many bikes to stations with too few), and the shifts of the operators, in addition to the cost and the method for the payment of the service.
+When the service is in place, it is often necessary to adapt it to changed conditions and several decisions have to be revised.
+The planning problems arising in a BSS at the strategic, tactical, and operational level have been discussed in \cite{vogel2016service}, \cite{espegren2016static}, and recently in \cite{shui2020review}.
+A study on the strategic design of BSSs with service level constraints is considered in \cite{lin2011strategic} to determine the number and the location of bike stations and the network structure of the paths connecting the stations.
+The planning activities arising at the operational level include bike relocation.
+Challenges and opportunities in station-based bike-sharing relocation are presented in \cite{vallez2021challenges}.